rook/rook/Documentation/ceph-block.md

   fstype: xfs
 # Optional, default reclaimPolicy is "Delete".
 Other options are: "Retain", "Recycle" as documented in https://kubernetes.io/docs/concepts/storage/storage-classes/
 reclaimPolicy: Retain
+# Optional, if you want to add dynamic resize for PVC.
+Works for Kubernetes 1.14+
+# For now only ext3, ext4, xfs resize support provided, like in Kubernetes itself.
+allowVolumeExpansion: true
 ```

 Create the pool and storage class.